-Plagiarism detections software used by the search engines have made the lives of plagiarists quite hard in the past few years.
+Plagiarism detections software used by the search engines has made the lives of plagiarists quite hard in the past few years.
 There was a time when you could expect some really funny content on websites – content that wasn’t related to your search at all and was only stuffed with unnecessary use of keywords.
 However, the technology improved and it gave search engines the power to assess the data across all servers and catch any plagiarism acts.
-The strictest steps were taken by Google in the recent years and this has really made many online businesspersons change their strategy for online marketing.
+The strictest steps were taken by Google in recent years and this has really made many online businesspersons change their strategy for online marketing.

 for those who are in the writing field.
-They can use these software to know whether the content they have just completed is a copy of another previously available work or not.
+They can use this software to know whether the content they have just completed is a copy of another previously available work or not.
 However, even greater help was given to the search engines through the use of this software.
-Search engines make sure that the results they produce are most relevant and helpful for the online visitors.
-In short, these software provide a great reason to the search engines to maintain their image in the eyes of their customers.
+Search engines make sure that the results they produce are most relevant and helpful for online visitors.
+In short, this software provides a great reason for the search engines to maintain their image in the eyes of their customers.

-Some loopholes in plagiarism detection software have recently been discovered by the students of various universities.
+the software has recently been discovered by the students of various universities.
 The shocking thing about it is that the techniques used by students for deceiving the plagiarism detection software weren’t even professional techniques.
 They can now befool any plagiarism detection software using some basic hacking techniques and make the software pass their plagiarized content as clean.

 The encryption feature that is often turned on by students will simply make the software read every piece of written content as a garbled message and thus no plagiarism is detected.
 As the experts say, all you have to do is stop the software from matching the content in the paper from other reference content.